CircuitVerse/Interactive-Book/docs/bool2.md

 ## Methods to simplify the boolean function

-The following methods can be used to simplify the the Boolean function:
+The following methods can be used to simplify the Boolean function:

 1. The [Karnaugh-map](https://learn.circuitverse.org/docs/maps.html) or K-map method.
 1. The [NAND gate method](https://learn.circuitverse.org/docs/nand_gate_method.html).